Wheeler’s Yard is the ‘world’ where bicycles, coffee, food and all things vintage meet.

 In line with the mantra, “Singaporeans can travel ANYWHERE for food”, the Ong brothers team has opened Wheeler’s Estate at the redeveloped Seletar Aerospace Park.

-The Uber driver asked me what I was going to do there, very suspiciously.
+The Grab driver asked me what I was going to do there, very suspiciously.

 Wheeler’s Estate comprises of 6 components – Restaurant, Café, Bar, Events, Picnic and Cycling.